lukejkelly/TreeConsistency/README.md

-# Posterior consistency as number of sites increases
+# Asymptotic guarantees for Bayesian phylogenetic tree reconstruction
-Analyse posterior support for true tree topology in synthetic problems as the number of taxa, mutation rate and sequence length vary.
+The paper describes criteria for the consistency of Bayesian procedures for reconstructing phylogenetic trees as the number of taxa and sequence length vary.
+This repository replicates the numerical experiments in the manuscript.
+The code analyses the posterior support for the true tree topology in various synthetic problems as the tree prior, number of taxa, mutation rate and sequence length vary.
+Analogous to figures 2 and 3 of the main text, the code plots the posterior support for the true tree topology (averaged across replicate data sets) and the sequence length until the support first exceeds 0.5.

-## Requirements
+## Setup

-The working directory is the top level of `TreeConsistency`.
+The working directory is the top level of the `TreeConsistency` directory.

-The simulations require that `bash`, `R` and `rb` ([RevBayes](https://revbayes.github.io)) are available on the command line.
+The simulations require that the `bash`, `R` and `rb` ([RevBayes](https://revbayes.github.io)) commands are available on the command line.

 Install the necessary R packages via `bash requirements.sh`.